lukeshinn/pyhaat-bulk-metrics/README.md

 ### Installation

-!You must have Github SSH setup.
+:bangbang: You must have Github SSH setup.
 If `git clone git@github.com:hudl/hudl-organizations.git` fails you likely dont have SSH setup
 From the repository root execute:

 `python3 -m venv venv`